๐ŸงฌBiochemistry

 Why This Matters

-Lipids aren't just "fats"—they're a structurally diverse class of biomolecules united by their hydrophobic character, and you're being tested on how that hydrophobicity translates into wildly different biological functions.
+Lipids aren't just "fats."
+They're a structurally diverse class of biomolecules united by their hydrophobic character, and you'll be tested on how that hydrophobicity translates into very different biological functions.
 From the phospholipid bilayer that defines every cell to the steroid hormones that regulate your physiology, lipids demonstrate core biochemistry principles: structure-function relationships, amphipathicity, membrane dynamics, and metabolic regulation.
 Understanding why each lipid class has its particular structure helps you predict its behavior in biological systems.

-Don't just memorize that triglycerides store energy or that cholesterol is in membranes—know what structural features enable each function and how different lipid classes compare.
+Don't just memorize that triglycerides store energy or that cholesterol sits in membranes.
+Know what structural features enable each function and how different lipid classes compare.
 Exam questions love to probe whether you understand the connection between saturation and melting point, why phospholipids form bilayers but triglycerides form droplets, or how eicosanoid signaling relates to inflammation.
 Master the underlying chemistry, and the details fall into place.

 Storage Lipids: Energy Reserves